Westport Files Replacement Preliminary Short Form Base Shelf Prospectus

-/EIN News/ -- VANCOUVER, British Columbia, April 14, 2023 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. (TSX: WPRT / Nasdaq: WPRT) announces it has filed a preliminary short form base shelf prospectus (once filed in final form and received by the relevant Canadian securities regulatory authorities, the “Shelf Prospectus”) with the securities commissions in each of the provinces and territories of Canada.
-The Company’s current base shelf prospectus and corresponding shelf registration statement expires on April 16, 2023.
+VANCOUVER, British Columbia, April 14, 2023 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. WPRTWPRT announces it has filed a preliminary short form base shelf prospectus (once filed in final form and received by the relevant Canadian securities regulatory authorities, the "Shelf Prospectus") with the securities commissions in each of the provinces and territories of Canada.
+The Company's current base shelf prospectus and corresponding shelf registration statement expires on April 16, 2023.

 The Shelf Prospectus, when made final, will allow Westport to offer up to USD$200,000,000 of common shares, preferred shares, subscription receipts, warrants, options or any combination thereof during the 25-month period that the Shelf Prospectus will be effective.
 The Shelf Prospectus will enable Westport to access new capital or issue securities in connection with strategic acquisitions if and when needed.
 The amount and timing of any future offerings or issuances will be based on the Company's financial requirements and market conditions at that time.